planeklm/razed-cryptocrash/README.md

 ![RazedCasino](https://github.com/planeklm/razed-casino/assets/91488137/d5fdf07f-a71a-45be-9d96-72b1b4b07ffd)

 **Hello FiveM community!👋**\
 We have created an crypto crash game for the qbcore framework.
 The casino uses a crypto balance to play the crash game.
-Become your favourite gamblining streamer.
+Become your favourite gambling streamer.

 **This is WIP project.**